arnaud-neny/rePlayer/README.md

 Left click will turn on/off the Visible flag.
 Middle click will turn on/off the invert States flag.

+## The patterns

+Realtime display of the current played pattern.
+Options are available to show or hide some parts of the patterns.
+(Usefull if you want to watch the [Wrecklamation](https://modland.com/pub/modules/Fasttracker%202/Hoffman/wrecklamation.xm) from Hoffman with only the colors enabled).

 ## Web Sites

 Here are the actual web sites you can import from (and thank you for all these repositories):